 -

 Sorry im a bit late to the party Henry.
 Great progress on your project.
 That is indeed your speedo sensor for an early 964.
 Its a 2 pin as it creates a sin wave much like an abs sensor.
 Just cable tie it back.
 Later 964s received the speedo sensor from th3 abs sensor.
 Wrt lambda sensors, temp sensor wasnt used on rwc and is therefore not required, the lamda sensor can be bridged out with a coding plug available on 3.2 carreras non cat cars.
 However depending on your engine are cat converter will be required for mot as mot shops will check.
-There is also a change in 91 lambda sensors for the d
+There is also a change in 91 lambda sensors for the dme control unit.

 -